How to Search for App Competitors and Ensure Your Idea is Better

 Ramping up sales for a new product takes time.
 It’s a process that relies on advertising, PR, and word of mouth, and it doesn’t always happen as quickly as you’d like it to.
 Preselling your product will get the wheels greased and turning before your product is fully built.
 In this post we’ll explore how to presell your new product idea and the steps you can take to presell successfully.

-Preselling has several benefits to you as a product developer.
+Preselling has several benefits for you as a product developer.
 It allows you to validate that there’s a market with a need, that your product idea fills the market’s needs, and that the market is willing to pay enough for your product to build a business around it.
 A presale also allows you to gain valuable feedback from early adopters that you can implement in V2.
-Testing the product in the market before releasing it more widely will help you be sure the fit is just right.
+Testing the product in the market before a broader release helps ensure the fit is right.

-First, let’s define what preselling isn’t.
 Preselling isn’t tricking people into thinking they’re going to get a product immediately upon placing an order.
 You aren’t being deceptive when you run a presale.
-In fact, your sales page should make it very clear that your product is in development, and you’re offering a special deal to those who want to support its development and get a better price and first access in return.
+In fact, your sales page should make it clear that your product is in development, and you’re offering a special deal to those who want to support its development and get a better price and first access in return.

 Let’s take a look at a six-step process you can use to presell your product idea.